Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an RDS Read Replica for the batch analysis and SNS to notify me on-premises system to update the dashboard
 - [ ] Create an RDS Read Replica for the batch analysis and SQS to send a message to the on-premises system to update the dashboard.

 ### You are configuring a new VPC for one of your clients for a cloud migration project, and only a public VPN will be in place.
 After you created your VPC, you created a new subnet, a new internet gateway, and attached your internet gateway to your VPC.
-When you launched your first instance into your VPC, you realized that you aren’t able to connect to the instance, even if it is configured with an elastic IP.
+When you launched your first instance into your VPC, you realized that you aren't able to connect to the instance, even if it is configured with an elastic IP.
 What should be done to access the instance?

 - [x] A route should be created as 0.0.0.0/0 and your internet gateway as target.
 - [ ] Attach another ENI to the instance and connect via new EN